Skip to main content

 Growth spurts

 It's best not to limit feeds to a set number of times.
 Your milk supply will soon respond to the frequent feeds.
-You might find that your breasts feel too full after a growth spurt but this will settle down in a few days.
+You might find that your breasts feel too full after a growth spurt.
+But this will settle down in a few days.

 Growth spurts may happen when your baby reaches: